 What’s the difference between one track pin and another?
 You wouldn’t think much, but there are important variations between the pins from Peco, Hornby and Gaugemaster.

 Love ’em or loath ’em, you can’t escape track pins when laying track.
 Little shafts of metal from hell they maybe but just about every model railway has them.

 Model railway blogger Michael Campbell recently wrote a great article on them, including a quick comparison of Hornby, Peco and Gaugemaster’s versions, the highlights of which are reproduced below.

 Read the original article in full here.

 At the centre are PECO pins, long and thin and frankly useless.
 They only really work with “Sundeala board” which is basically compressed paper, sags, disintegrates, and is generally useless as a baseboard top.
 Even then you need to drill the sleepers with a 0.5mm bit – never mind tedious you’ll be forever breaking bits too!
 If you use set-track you’ll find the pre-drilled holes too big.
-Also they often protrude through the baseboard, ready to slice fingers and knuckles!
-The bent pin tells it all – these area fast route to frustration.
+Also, they often protrude through the baseboard, ready to slice fingers and knuckles!
+The bent pin tells it all – this is a fast route to frustration.

 Hornby Track Pins